 Following the solid 2017, Nishiyama saw an improvement in the number of anime series he would be voicing characters in.

-2018 and 2019 proved to be two consistent years in his career, providing plenty entertainment for his fans while showcasing his range and talents by tackling contrasting characters in a wide variety of anime genres.
+2018 and 2019 proved to be two consistent years in his career, providing plenty of entertainment for his fans while showcasing his range and talents by tackling contrasting characters in a wide variety of anime genres.

 That leading role was followed by another, this time in the sports anime Major 2nd.
 He voiced Hikaru Sato.

-Still in the same year he joined the cast of the comedy, slice-of-life anime, Gaikotsu Shotenin Honda-san as the level headed and useful, Kendo.
+Still in the same year, he joined the cast of the comedy, slice-of-life anime, Gaikotsu Shotenin Honda-san as the level-headed and useful, Kendo.

 A year later he joined the main cast of B-Project: Zecchou*Emotion as KiLLER KiNG‘s calm and collected member, Yuzuki Teramitsu.